Adoption from Foster Care

 • Your relationship history including your family of origin, marriage or current significant relationships

-• How a new child or children might impact your family
+• The impact a child or children might have on your family

 • Your financial situation